Earth: Axial tilt and seasons

 The angle of Earth's axial tilt is relatively stable over long periods of time.
 Its axial tilt does undergo nutation; a slight, irregular motion with a main period of 18.6 years.
 The orientation (rather than the angle) of Earth's axis also changes over time, precessing around in a complete circle over each 25,800-year cycle; this precession is the reason for the difference between a sidereal year and a tropical year.
 Both of these motions are caused by the varying attraction of the Sun and the Moon on Earth's equatorial bulge.
 The poles also migrate a few meters across Earth's surface.
 This polar motion has multiple, cyclical components, which collectively are termed quasiperiodic motion.
 In addition to an annual component to this motion, there is a 14-month cycle called the Chandler wobble.
 Earth's rotational velocity also varies in a phenomenon known as length-of-day variation.

+Earth's annual orbit is elliptical rather than circular, and its closest approach to the Sun is called perihelion.
 In modern times, Earth's perihelion occurs around 3 January, and its aphelion around 4 July.
-These dates change over time due to precession and other orbital factors, which follow cyclical patterns known as Milankovitch cycles.
-The changing Earth-Sun distance causes an increase of about 6.8% in solar energy reaching Earth at perihelion relative to aphelion.
+These dates shift over time due to precession and changes to the orbit, the latter of which follows cyclical patterns known as Milankovitch cycles.
+The annual change in the Earth–Sun distance causes an increase of about 6.8% in solar energy reaching Earth at perihelion relative to aphelion.
 Because the Southern Hemisphere is tilted toward the Sun at about the same time that Earth reaches the closest approach to the Sun, the Southern Hemisphere receives slightly more energy from the Sun than does the northern over the course of a year.
 This effect is much less significant than the total energy change due to the axial tilt, and most of the excess energy is absorbed by the higher proportion of water in the Southern Hemisphere.